Yolki 5

 Yolki 5 (Ёлки 5, meaning Christmas Trees 5 or Those Christmas Trees), is a 2016 Russian comedy film, sequel to Yolki 1914.
 The roles are played by Ivan Urgant, Sergey Svetlakov, Kirill Pletnev, Katerina Shpitsa, Anna Khilkevich, Gosha Kutsenko, Maria Shukshina, Alexander Golovin.
 It premiered in Russia on December 22, 2016.
 The television premiere took place on July 6, 2018 on the television channel Russia-1.

 The film was received negatively by viewers, who criticized the plot and acting, although the actions and acting of Urgant and Svetlakov were highly praised.
 "Yolki 5" grossed about 13 million dollars worldwide, making it a box office success.
 Despite this, its critical performance was lower than expected.

 The next "Yolki 6" movie was released on December 21, 2017.
-The film, despite the original title and the changed actors, is not a reboot of the series.
+The film, despite the original title, is not a reboot of the series.

 Plot

 Segment with Boris and Evgeniy

 Boris has separated from his wife and wishes that everything would return to the way it was.
 Evgeniy tries to help him reconcile with his wife, but he does not suspect that Boris is planning to steal a penguin from Evgeniy's zoo, which he wants to give as a gift to his son.